 If not, you should compose an excuse like the following example and have your physician sign it at the end of your appointment.

 City, State, Zip Code

 Please accept this letter as documentation that I treated [insert Name of Employee] during an appointment in my office on Monday, July 12, 2021, at 2:00 p.m.

 Should you need additional confirmation, please feel free to contact my office staff at (555) 123-1234.

 Physician’s Typed Name, M.D.

-Additional Steps May be Required
+Additional Steps May Be Required

-You may need to follow up and document your absence in the timekeeping system, and request leave retroactively.
-In workplaces with stricter human resources (HR) policies, you may be on an "absent without leave" status until your leave request is submitted and approved.
+You may need to follow up and document your absence in the timekeeping system, and request the leave retroactively.
+In workplaces with stricter human resources (HR) policies, you may be on an "absent without leave" (AWOL) status until your leave request is submitted and approved.
 This can result in disciplinary actions by some employers if you do not follow all of their procedures.